kristithrasher/MechaCar_Statistical_Analysis/README.md

 ##  Study Design: MechaCar vs Competition
-Write a short description of a Statistical stucdy that can quantify how the MechaCar performs against the competition.
+Statistical stucdy that can quantify how the MechaCar performs against the competition.
-The metrics  that would be of interest to a consumer is Is their a diffence in the safety rating for MechaCars and Other Cars (Competition)
+Is there a diffence in the safety rating for MechaCars and Other Cars (Competition)?

-The metric or metrics I would like to test would be horsepower and mpg.
+The metric or metrics I would like to test would be safety rating and CarType(MechaCar and Competition).

 Null Hypothesis: There is no statistical difference in safety rating.